There are 6 articles in this category.

 “If it’s flawless, it’s not fast enough,” Orlando tells him.
 “If the question is, ‘How do I get from a five-minute Fran to a three-minute… Continue Reading

 Programming isn’t hard, says stongman guru Rob Orlando.
 While it’s easy to get lost in the minutia, you need to see the big picture.

 “We’re doing this to get healthier, fitter, faster 10 years from now—not next week,” Orlando explains.

 In this video, the Hybrid Athletics owner has a Q&A with a group of nine Israeli CrossFitters who visited his box late last year.

-“I can teach somebody how to open their hip and use it in less than five… Continue Reading
+“I can teach somebody how to open their hip and use it in less than… Continue Reading

 In late October 2011, Hybrid Athletics hosted nine CrossFitters from Israel for four days.
 The group made the trip specifically to work with box owner and strongman expert Rob Orlando.
 At the end of the visit, eight completed a Level 1 Seminar at the Stamford, Conn., affiliate.

-“We’ve practiced the kegs, the yoke, the farmer’s handles, the logs, the stones—all the tools that we use—and we’re going to send them home armed with the… Continue Reading
+“We’ve practiced the kegs, the yoke, the farmer’s handles, the logs, the stones—all the tools that we use—and we’re going to… Continue Reading